V-Core 4.0 - Hybrid

 AD= 99.65mm - Go into the printer.cfg and add the following lines:

-Type: - and re-print the test, make sure AC=BD.
+SAVE_CONFIG - Re-print the test, make sure AC=BD.
 If not, double check all measurements and start this calibration again.